THUDM/VisualAgentBench/VAB-WebArena-Lite/README.md

 bash replace.sh
 ```

-After that, you should install the dependencies for VAB-WebArena-Lite (recommend using a independent conda environment to VAB):
+After that, you should install the dependencies for VAB-WebArena-Lite (recommend using an independent conda environment to VAB):

 ```bash
 # Python 3.10 (or 3.11, but not 3.12 cause 3.12 deprecated distutils needed here)